gjcooper/VAULT/07_output/Processing in Preference.md

 Model run and fit in a hierarchical bayesian framework using the PMwG package.

-Reference model recovry of simulation (probably appendix)
+Reference model recovery of simulation (probably appendix)

 Global results, most people using Max Winner model, few people using Coactive model